 How to say the sounds: www.ruthmiskin.com/en/find-out-more/parents/#lg=1&slide=2

 Within these sessions, the children will learn a range of reading skills such as inference, deduction and word meaning.
 Every child in the academy will have a home reading book which we expect to be read at least three times a week and logged in their reading diary.
-All children who read five times a week will be invited to the ROAR (Raising Our Attainment in Reading) celebration and get to choose a new book.

 We use a range of reading schemes for home reading and guided reading.
 These books are banded according to the Reading Recovery banding levels.
 All pupils are encouraged to choose their own books at the appropriate level, building confidence, independence and developing their likes and dislikes.